-Tesco has slashed the price of dozens of items by up to 50% as part of its new Clubcard Prices promotion.
+Tesco has added hundreds of new items to its ongoing Clubcard Prices promotion.

 As the name implies, the deals will only be available to Clubcard holders as it bids to push more people to sign up for its loyalty scheme.

 The discounts will be automatically applied at the till or checkout so there's no need to do anything.
 Keep an eye out for the icon below to help you identify cheaper items.

 You can view the full list of discounted items on this Tesco page, but we've picked out a few of the headline deals for you below: